High-Throughput Computational Screening of Two-Dimensional Semiconductors: Results and Discussions

-Based on the above criteria, 97 direct- and 253 indirect-gap 2D nonmagnetic semiconductors are screened from near 1000 2D monolayers.
-The PBE-calculated lattice constants, formation energy, Young's modulus, Poisson's ratio, as well as HSE06-calculated band gap, ionization energy and electron affinity for each candidate are listed in the Supplemental Material.
-Furthermore, the classification of these possible 2D semiconductors is summarized in Fig. \ref{classification}.
-One can find that the most of 2D semiconductors are binary which is predominant by AB$_2$ structures.
-It should be pointed that transition-metal dichalcogenides (TMDCs) is one of the most interesting AB$_2$ layered compounds and display a wide range of important properties.
-The TMDCs monolayer have three phases, namely, 2H (P-6m2), 1T (P-3m1) and 1T' (P2$_1$/m) respectively.
-Previous theoretical studies predicted around 50 different transition-metal oxides (TMOs) and TMDCs can remain stable as either 2H and/or 1T free-standing structures.\cite{Ataca2012,Rasmussen2015} Although part of these potential MX$_2$ compounds are absent in their bulk counterparts.
-For the sake of completeness, we have also revisited the stability and electronic structure of TMOs and TMDCs with three possible phases (2H, 1T and 1T' respectively).
-Furthermore, the most of these semiconducting candidates are found to have rectangular or hexagonal Bravais lattices, and their band gap magnitude is mainly concentrated between 1.0 eV and 3.0 eV.
+Based on the above criteria, we have screened 74 direct- and 185 indirect-gap 2D nonmagnetic semiconductors from near 1000 2D monolayers.
+By analyzing the occurrence frequency of each element in the screened 2D semiconductors shown in Fig. \ref{ptable}, it is found that the most abundant candidates are oxides, followed by sulfides, selenides and halides.
+Meanwhile, the cations appear to favor heavy metal elements such as Pd, Zr, Hf and Pb.
+The classifications of these candidates according to the relative frequencies of lattice type, stoichiometry and space group of the crystals are further summarized in Figs. \ref{classification}(a)-(c), respectively.
+Note that the lattice types of 2D semiconductors are dominated by rectangular (43.4\%) and hexagonal (40.3\%), and the least abundant are square (16.3 \%).
+Most of them are binary compounds predominantly bearing by AB$_2$ structures.
+Moreover, the space groups of these candidates are mainly P2$_1$/m and P$\overline{3}$m1.
+It is noteworthy that TMDs are one of the most interesting families in the AB$_2$ layered compounds and display a wide range of important properties.
+The TMD monolayers have three phases, namely, 2H (P$\overline{6} m 2$), 1T (P$\overline{3} m 1$) and 1T' (P2$_1$/m), respectively.
+Previous theoretical studies have predicted that around 50 different transition-metal oxides (TMOs) and TMDs can remain stable as either 2H and/or 1T free-standing structures,\cite{Ataca2012,Rasmussen2015} even though part of these potential MX$_2$ compounds are absent in their bulk counterparts.
+For the sake of completeness, we also revisited the stability and electronic structure of TMOs and TMDs with three possible phases (2H, 1T and 1T' respectively).
+We find that the band gap of these semiconducting candidates is mainly concentrated between 1.0 and 3.0 eV.
+The structural, mechanical and electronic properties for each candidate are summarized in the Supplemental Material.